Rancor38/borgbot/readme.md

 If you say "borgbot" + "--overdrive" the borgbot will kick it into overdrive.
 If you say "borgbot" + "--override" the borgbot will become sentient.
 If you say "borgbot" + "--sayfood" the borgbot will respond with a random food place from his list.
+If you say "borgbot" + "--help" the borgbot will respond this help message.